openharmony/docs/en/application-dev/ui/arkts-navigation-tabs.md

 ```

-When using the customized navigation bar, transfer the corresponding \@Builder in the tabBar attribute and transfer the corresponding parameters.
+When using a custom navigation bar, pass the corresponding \@Builder in the **tabBar** attribute and transfer the corresponding parameters.